ChrisJones87/exercise-sp-1/README.md

 - Open the solution file in Visual Studio 2019
 - Build and Run

-There are 2 users to log in with
+There are 2 users to log in with (case sensitive!)
 - Chris with password "secure"
 - Test with password "test"